explorer436/programming-playground/Research and Tips/Javascript and Node tips.md

 How to generate JSDoc comments for Javascript functions?
 Using Webstorm, position the caret before the declaration of the method/function or field to document, type the opening block comment `/**`, and press `Enter`.
 Describe the listed parameters, return values, and so on.

+Disabling TLS in NodeJS:
+If value equals '0', certificate validation is disabled for TLS connections.
+This makes TLS, and HTTPS by extension, insecure.
+The use of this environment variable is strongly discouraged.
+This can be set using the local ".env" file or using process.env.NODE_TLS_REJECT_UNAUTHORIZED=0 NODE_TLS_REJECT_UNAUTHORIZED=0NODE_TLS_REJECT_UNAUTHORIZED=0